amigavision/AmigaVision/content/distro/MegaAGS-History.md

 * Menu: Natural sorting: the launcher will now sort e.g. Turrican, Turrican II, Turrican 3 in that order instead of a straight ASCII sort
 * Menu: New "look and feel"
 * Misc: Super Attract Mode integration
-* Misc: Added `MegaAGS-Extras` archive with alternative MGL based configs and video settings
+* Misc: Added `MegaAGS-Extras` archive with alternative MGL based configs and PFS-formatted `Saves` HDF images in various sizes

 ## 2022.06.06